swiftcode/swiftcode/README.md

 ### Independent iOS developer, specializing in developing mobile apps for companies and special projects.

+### I also work on open source projects, so if you are looking for an additional iOS resource, drop me a note.

 <!--
 **swiftcode/swiftcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.